 The most important segment of the support that business incubators provide, is access to start-up capital needed to start and grow new businesses.
-When a company finds itself in an incubator, the way to potential investors is more accesible and direct, due to a fact that free capital looking for profitable investment opportunity, can recognize new entrepreneurial initiatives more easily.
-Simply belonging to a business incubator is a favorable sign for potential investors, as they are considered that members of the business incubators already passed the conformance test of business ideas when entering the incubator.
+When a company finds itself in an incubator, the way to potential investors is more accessible and direct, due to a fact that free capital looking for profitable investment opportunity, can recognize new entrepreneurial initiatives more easily.
+Simply belonging to a business incubator is a favorable sign for potential investors, as they are considered that members of the business incubator.
 With good price lease, joint service service, providing professional business support and training at subsidized prices, investors get a sense of security and a sense of equity significantly less risky than would be the case in a pure market business environment.
 Statistical reports provide confirmation of this view, by showing that business incubators increase the degree of success of the company from 20% to as much as 87%.
 (Avlijas, R, 2010)